-We have already visited that; "This is My body" does not mean Jesus' physical body is present in the bread.
+We have already visited that when Jesus said "This is My body" it does not mean Jesus' physical body is present in the bread.
 Let me speak of what it does mean.
-Look at verse

-26, "For as often as you eat this bread and drink the cup, you proclaim the Lord's death until He comes."
-Jesus taught Paul and he is teaching us that this representation by the bread as Jesus' broken body you are proclaiming Jesus' death as saved sinners until He returns.
+Look with me at verse 26, "For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes."
+Jesus taught Paul and he is teaching us that this representation by the bread as Jesus' broken body and when one partakes, they are proclaiming Jesus' death saves sinners until He returns and history ends.